 We know that our students work extremely hard, and we’re so proud of all that they accomplish throughout their time in our programs and beyond.
-Hear directly from our students and alumni as they share about their experiences at GW Coding Boot Camp, GW Data Analytics Boot Camp, and GW UX/UI Boot Camp.
+Hear directly from our students and alumni as they share their experiences at GW Coding Boot Camp and GW Data Analytics Boot Camp.

 I currently work on WordPress development at the state department.
 I wanted to get better at just coding from scratch.
 I was looking at other programs and this stood out because they had the school affiliation so I thought that was worth looking into and it was actually a really good program.

 It’s intense.
 It’s six months, but you have to put a lot of work in outside of class.
 It’s a lot of new material, and things aren’t as easy as they seem.
 You have to practice a lot but it tends to come full circle.